giovannibriones/ad-deployment-configuration/README.md

 </p>

-<h1>Active Directory Deployment and Configuration </h1>
+<h1>On-premises Active Directory Deployed in the Cloud (Azure) (Part 2) </h1>

-<p>Building on the first project that set up our simulated Active Directory environment, we now move to the next step in our tutorial series.
-Welcome to the "Active Directory Deployment and Configuration" project, where we explore the details of deploying and refining an Active Directory system.
-This project is designed to impart a fundamental understanding of Active Directory services, emphasizing key aspects such as installation, forest creation, user account administration, domain integration, and customized Remote Desktop access.
+<p>Starting from where the first part of this tutorial ended, that produced our simulated Active Directory environment, in this second part we will explore the details of deploying and refining an Active Directory system.
+This part is designed to give a basic understanding of Active Directory services, emphasizing essential aspects such as installation, forest creation, user account administration, domain integration, and customized Remote Desktop Connection access.

 </p>

 <h2>Prerequisites</h2>

-- <a href="https://github.com/giovannibriones/ad-and-azuresetup"> Preliminary Setup for Active Directory and Network Traffic Analysis between Azure VMs </a>
+- <a href="https://github.com/giovannibriones/ad-and-azuresetup"> On-premises Active Directory Deployed in the Cloud (Azure) (Part 1) </a>

 <h2>Key Objectives</h2>
 <h3>Active Directory Installation</h3>

--  Configure and install Active Directory services on the designated Domain Controller virtual machine.
+-  Set up and install Active Directory services on the chosen Domain Controller virtual machine.

 <h3>Forest Creation</h3>

-- Establish a new Active Directory forest.
+- Create a new Active Directory forest.

 <h3>Administrator Account Creation</h3>

-- Create and administer user accounts with administrative privileges for effective management of the Active Directory environment.
+- Produce and administer user accounts with administrative privileges to deal efectively with the Active Directory environment.

 <h3>Domain Joining</h3>

-- Integrate the Client-01 virtual machine into the established domain, ensuring seamless communication with the Active Directory infrastructure.
+- Introduce the Client-01 virtual machine into the established domain, ensuring uninterrupted communication with the Active Directory infrastructure.

 <h3>Remote Desktop Setup</h3>

-- Configure Remote Desktop access specifically tailored for non-administrative users, enhancing user accessibility while maintaining security protocols.
+- Configure Remote Desktop Connection access specifically designed for non-administrative users, improving user accessibility while keeping security protocols.